HAET2021/HAET2021.github.io/challenge.md

 Ranking for the best teams will be displayed online.
 The best 3 teams will be invited to present their solution during the workshop (few minutes talk) and will receive an award.

+You may contact us on ghouthi.bouklihacene@imt-atlantique.fr\bouklihg@mila.quebec if you need further details.